Fetch athlete measurement data for given metrics

 The measurements

 objects that were recorded for the athlete within the specified date range.
-It accepts two required arguments: a startDate
+It accepts three required arguments: a startDate

 string in ISO 8601 format ("YYYY-MM-DD"